William McDougall (Ontario politician): Second marriage and family

 In November 1872, McDougall married his second wife, Mary Adelaide Beatty.
 She was the daughter of Eleanor and Dr. John Beatty, a professor in Victoria University.
 She was born and educated at Cobourg, Ontario.
 Mary was involved in various philanthropic organizations including the Ottawa Humane Society.
 The couple lived at 407 Wilbrod Street, Ottawa.
 The couple had three sons, two of whom served with the Canadian contingent during the Boer War in South Africa.

 His sister Emily married Liberal Senator David Reesor in 1847.

 Later life and death

 In the federal election of 1878, he ran in Halton and was re-elected in the election of 1882 in Algoma and Grenville South in the election of 1887 he was defeated.

 In 1890, he was promised a Senate seat, but did not pursue an appointment because his health was failing.
 During the conferences preceding Confederation, McDougall was personally in favour of electing members to the Senate of Canada.
 He was also offered a federal judgeship in British Columbia, which he turned down.

 He died on May 29, 1905, due to a spine injury caused by walking off a moving train.
+His remains were interred at Beechwood Cemetery in Ottawa, Ontario.